ujjal-kumar/-Basic-CRUD-API-Frontend/README.md

 # Basic-CRUD-API-Frontend
-🚀 **Project Completed: React Frontend Integration with Express & MongoDB**

-Excited to share that I've completed **Task 2: React Frontend Integration** as part of my Full Stack Development learning journey!
+Excited to share that I've completed **React Frontend Integration** as part of my Full Stack Development learning journey!

 In this project, I built a React frontend (using **React + Vite**) and integrated it with my Express.js and MongoDB backend to perform complete CRUD operations.